Pistondo/eth-sf-2024/README.md

 - We use Dynamic so users can connect their wallets across chains to TrueCanvas.

 ### Walrus
-Walrus is used as decentralized storage for the images that are being processed and verified in this application.
+Walrus is used as decentralized storage for the images that are being processed and verified in TrueCanvas.
 - The images are uploaded to Walrus.
 - The resulting Blob ID is used to create a URI that can be used to retrieve the image later.
 - This URI is then included in the proof object, linking the proof to the specific image stored in Walrus.